LordofBone/WestworldPrototypeSkull/README.md

 ### Setting the API keys

-Make a file in the root of your project:
+Make a file in the root of the project:

 ```.env```